bstaruk/starbase/README.md

 4. delete `/src/app/lib/offline-plugin.js`

 _There is no consequence to removing this feature, besides limiting offline access to your project._

+#### to disable but not delete offline-plugin:

+You can disable `offline-plugin` without deleting it from your codebase, so that it's not included in your production code (reduces filesize) but is ready to be re-enabled if you ever want it back.

+1. in `/src/app.js`, comment-out the `import` statement that references `offline-plugin`

 ## features you may want to know about